 Taking Care of your Cosmetic Brushes

-Once a week (or more) you should give your brushes a good wash so they don’t have bacteria-build up, which, as we discussed at the outset, leads to acne breakouts.
+Once a week (or more) you should give your brushes a good wash so they don’t have bacteria buildup, which, as we discussed at the outset, leads to acne breakouts.
 There are a few different ways to clean and maintain the health of your brushes, including using olive oil and a paper towel, a sponge, or the palm of your hand.
 After each use of your makeup brushes, wipe them off with an antibacterial wipe; this is best for brushes that come in contact with liquid cosmetics.

 Your eyeliner and eyeshadow brush might need more attention because they come in close contact with your eyes.
 If you have sensitive skin, you may want to have two foundation brushes so that you can put them into a rotation.
 This way, you can use one when the other is dirty, and clean them both together once a week.

-Cleaning with Olive Oil, Vinegar & Shampoo
+Cleaning Brushes with Olive Oil, Vinegar & Shampoo

 One very effective way to get your makeup brushes clean involves using olive oil.

-- The first thing you need to do with this method is pour a small amount of olive oil on a paper towel – or whatever you have – and, while using circular motions, rub your bristles in the oil to help break down the product caught inside of your brush.
+- The first thing you need to do with this method is to pour a small amount of olive oil on a paper towel – or whatever you have – and, while using circular motions, rub your bristles in the oil to help break down the product caught inside of your brush.

 - After you coat the bristles in oil, rinse your hand, and then apply a small dot of shampoo on your palm before continuing to work the soap into the bristles.

-- Turn your faucet on afterward, and use the water to rinse the soap and oil out of your brush; keep the water from the ferrule by not getting the handle wet.
+- Turn your faucet on and use the water to rinse the soap and oil out of your brush; keep the water from the ferrule by not getting the handle wet.